xdmushui/partner-center-sdk/develop/partner-center-analytics.md

 ## <span id="Search_Analytics"></span><span id="search_analytics"></span><span id="SEARCH_ANALYTICS"></span>Search analytics

+> [!NOTE]
-CSP program membership is not required for search analytics.
+> CSP program membership is not required to get search analytics.

 The following scenario shows you how to use the Analytics API to retrieve all your Partner Center search analytics information.